Section 39: The Inclusion of Students and Staff with Diverse

 Sexual Orientations, Gender Identities and Gender Expressions

-As per our foundational philosophy, which includes our Mission and Vision Statements, we endeavour to create a place of learning for our whole school community that is respectful, nurturing, safe, inspiring, and empathetic.
+As per our foundational philosophy, which includes our Mission and Vision Statements, we have always endeavoured, and will always endeavour, to create a place of learning for our whole school community that is respectful, nurturing, safe, inspiring, and empathetic.
 As such, providing these qualities for this vulnerable LGBTQ group and their families is simply part of our mandate.

 Support for Student Organizations:

 - If one or more students attending Banbury Crossroads School request a staff member employed by Banbury for support to establish a voluntary student organization, or to lead an activity intended to promote a welcoming, caring, respectful and safe learning environment that respects diversity and fosters a sense of belonging, the Principal and/or Director shall:

 - Immediately grant permission for the establishment of the student organization or the holding of the activity at Banbury, and

 - Within a reasonable time from the date that the Principal receives the request, designate a staff member to serve as the staff liaison to facilitate the establishment, and the ongoing operation, of the student organization or to assist in organizing the activity.

 - The students may select a respectful and inclusive name for the organization or activity, including the name “gay-straight alliance” or “queer-straight alliance”, after consulting with the Principal and/or Director.